sajmons/CollimationCircles/README.md

 Download latest release as ZIP file, extract it and run EXE.

-# Adwanced way of download and running (works on all platforms)
+# Advanced way of download and running (works on all platforms)
 After installing .NET Framework you type following terminal commands:
 ```
 sudo apt-get install git